fmalina/revisions-blocl/activism/wiredforculture.md

 collections of genes and ideas.

-If religion has been an enhancer in our past—a bit of social technology—we shouldn’t look to understand its grip on us by expecting it to do good.
+If religion has been an enhancer in our past—a bit of social technology—we shouldn't look to understand its grip on us by expecting it to do good.

 Their particular forms might have evolved because they have proven to be good at giving us courage and hope, at coordinating our actions, uniting us against